-Mr. Kittel is the Chief Operating Officer of The Westaim Corporation since January 2013.
+Mr. Kittel is the Chief Operating Officer of The Westaim Canada Services Corporation.
 He also served as a director on several public boards, both in Canada and the United States.
 Mr. Kittel holds a BBA Honours (Gold Medalist) from Wilfrid Laurier University and is a Chartered Professional Accountant and a Chartered Financial Analyst.